 Step 2: Build the Sauce

-In a separate bowl (because we are civilized), start with:
+In a separate bowl, start with:

 • The buldak carbonara powder packet